madavid128/madavid-research/README_HOME.md

   %}
 </div>

 I’m an Instructor in Orthopedics at the University of Colorado Anschutz Medical Campus.
-I build end‑to‑end machine learning workflows for spatial histopathology, transcriptomics/multi‑omics, and medical imaging to study post‑traumatic joint conditions (contracture and osteoarthritis).
+I build end-to-end machine learning workflows for spatial histopathology, transcriptomics and multi-omics, and medical imaging to study post-traumatic joint conditions (contracture and osteoarthritis).

 {% include section.html %}